MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SupplyPlanning/about-planning-functionality.md

  For detailed information, see [Design Details: Supply Planning](../ApplicationDesign/design-details-supply-planning.md).

 ## Demand and Supply
  Planning has two elements: demand and supply.
-These must be held in balance to ensure that the demand is met in a timely and cost\-efficient manner.
+These must be held in balance to ensure that the demand is met in a timely and cost-efficient manner.

 -   Demand is the common term used for any kind of gross requirement such as a sales order, service order, component need from assembly or production orders, outbound transfer, blanket order or forecast.
-In addition to these, the program allows some other technical types of demand \- such as a negative production or purchase order, negative inventory, and purchase return.
+In addition to these, the program allows some other technical types of demand - such as a negative production or purchase order, negative inventory, and purchase return.

 -   Supply is the common word used for any kind of replenishment such as inventory, a purchase order, assembly order, production order, or inbound transfer.
 Correspondingly, there can be a negative sales or service order, negative component need or sales return – all of which in some way also represent supply.